Workers Compensation Insurance — Minnesota

 Your EMR reflects your claims history compared to other businesses in your industry.
 An EMR of 1.0 is average.
 Below 1.0 means fewer claims than average — you receive a premium discount.
 Above 1.0 means more claims — you pay a surcharge.
 Your EMR is recalculated annually using three years of claims data and follows your business across carriers.

-Return-to-work programs get injured employees back to some form of productive work as soon as medically appropriate — even in a modified or light-duty capacity.
+Return-to-work programs get injured employees back to productive work as soon as medically appropriate — even in a modified or light-duty capacity.
 Time away from work is the single biggest driver of workers comp claim cost.
 Every week an employee is on full disability adds to the claim total and affects your EMR.
 Businesses with structured return-to-work programs consistently have lower total workers comp costs.

 Your employees deserve protection.
 Your business requires it.